- Office of State Medical Examiners

 Discussions of end of life issues are difficult.
 These talks can, however, help patients make sure that they will be treated as they wish.
 Rhode Islanders have the right to control decisions related to their medical care and to authorize others to make medical decisions for them if they become unable to do so themselves.
 These decisions, when put into writing are known as "advanced directives".
-There are several ways you can make your wishes depending on your health condition.
+There are several ways you can make your wishes known depending on your health condition.
 All of these tools are voluntary and can be modified by you upon your request.
 People considering end of life issues may want to consult with their doctor to understand the medical procedures, their side effects, benefits, and limitations; a lawyer to understand the legal issues; and their loved ones for support.

 Rhode Island law allows an individual to authorize another person to make decisions affecting their healthcare if they become unable to do so.
 You do not have to have a terminal condition to activate the Durable Power of Attorney for Health Care.
 If you wish to name an agent for these purposes, you may use this form that conforms to the legal requirements.
 Under Rhode Island law, all durable power of attorney forms are presumed valid, and physicians, health care providers, and emergency medical services personnel may rely on them, unless otherwise notified.
 If you already have a durable power of attorney form in place, there is no need to change it.